davidegalletti/koa-proof-of-concept/README.md

 I you are interested in the KOA you can request to see the working prototype here: http://www.thekoa.org/contact

-This prototype is no longer maintained; a complete rewrite has started, the code is here: https://github.com/TheKnowledgeOrientedArchitecture/oks
+This prototype is no longer maintained; in January 2016 a complete rewrite has been started, the code is here: https://github.com/TheKnowledgeOrientedArchitecture/oks